 I recently had the opportunity to speak with Liz Disterhoft and ask her a whole bunch of questions about the field of social work.
 Liz received her MSW from Simmons School of Social Work, and she has been working as a social worker in community health for eight years.
-She is currently a social worker at a unique pediatric practice that utilizes a team-based approach to care.
+Currently, she is a social worker at a unique pediatric practice that utilizes a team-based approach to care.
 This experience made her the perfect person to talk to about concerns that many parents have regarding their children and social work services.
 Continue reading below to learn when to seek out a pediatric social worker.

 This article is written by Shari Medini